zhubert/malachite/README.md

 Malachite::Client.upcase(["foo","bar"])
 => ["FOO", "BAR"]
 ```

-Or if you have more interesting data.
+Or if you have more interesting data organize it with a struct:

 ```go
 package main